These are the Tropes that crawl up to us with a smile!

 All There in the Manual: One can watch the anime without reading the novels, but it does provide a lot of useful information.
 For example, after busting up Nodens' black market auction, Nyarko took 300 years' worth of paid vacation in order to be with Mahiro, and Mahiro is revealed to be able to perceive and resist fluctuations in space-time (which is mentioned early on, but becomes a Chekhov's Skill later).

-Amusement Park of Doom: In Episode 2 of the second anime, we learn that R'lyeh is essentially a twisted version of Disneyland which caters to Eldritch Abominations.
+Amusement Park of Doom: In Episode 2, we learn that R'lyeh is essentially a twisted version of Disneyland which caters to Eldritch Abominations.
 Of course, other than the fact that it's full of alien beings, there's really nothing deadly about it.

 Anachronic Order: An odd adaptational version, as the anime doesn't stick with a straight one-to-one transfer from the novels.
 For example, episodes 4 & 5 of the first season, which sees Cthulhu Corp. kidnapping Mahiro's mother, were drawn from the fourth novel; episodes 9 & 10, in which Mahiro and Nyarko swap bodies, were based on the third.